ELDER LAW & ELDER CARE

 *Resource National Elder Law Foundation (NELF)

-Our team is able to provide connections to assist you and your family beyond just legal needs as a community resource.
+The team at Mason & Associates Law Firm is able to provide connections to assist you and your family beyond just legal needs as a community resource.
 We are dedicated to working with you step by step to help qualify for benefits, usually without having to sell all of your assets.
-Jake Mason, Certified as an Elder Law Attorney (CELA) by the National Elder Law Foundation, will work with you step by step to provide peace of mind, respect family dynamics and personal values, and visit you wherever you call home, if needed.
-We are dedicated to providing education on all matters related to your area of need.
-Our team is available to walk beside you and your loved ones through the entire process, while guiding you through the complex system with ease.
+Owner, Jake Mason, is Certified as an Elder Law Attorney (CELA) by the National Elder Law Foundation and a Board-Certified Elder Law Specialist by the Tennessee Commission on Continuing Legal Education, an Agency of the Tennessee Supreme Court.
+He and his team will work with you step by step to provide peace of mind, respect family dynamics and personal values, and visit you wherever you call home, if needed.
+He is also dedicated to providing education on all matters related to your area of need.
+The Mason & Associates team is available to walk beside you and your loved ones through the entire process, while guiding you through the complex system with ease.

 Learn about the legal issues facing seniors and the importance of seeking assistance from a CELA®, in this educational video that aired nationally on PBS affiliates.